SAP-samples/teched2022-IN264/exercises/ex1/README.md

 # Exercise 1 - Enable SAP Task Center

-In this exercise, we will execute the BTP Booster to setup SAP Task Center service on your subaccount
+In this exercise, we will execute the BTP Booster (Excercise 1.1.)to setup SAP Task Center service on your subaccount

 ## Exercise 1.1 execute the SAP Task Center Booster